 Textile Center

 The Textile Center is a national center for fiber art that represents and supports fiber artists working in all forms of textile media.
-It aims to preserve traditional forms as well as encourage experimentation and new fiber art forms.
-The Foundation supports the Youth Fiber Art Guild where children explore their creativity as they work together on fiber arts projects from diverse cultures.
+It aims to preserve traditional forms as well as encouraging experimentation and new fiber art forms.
+The Foundation supports the Youth Fiber Art Guild, a community based afterschool program where children explore their creativity as they work together on fiber arts projects from diverse cultures.

 TU Dance

 TU Dance is led by Artistic Director and co-founder Toni Pierce-Sands, an Alvin Ailey Dance Theater alum.
-For 2022-2023, the Foundation is providing support for the creation and premiere of new dance works by three acclaimed black female choreographers.
+Its Dance School offers adult, children and teen classes, and pre-professional and advanced training.
+The Foundation is providing support for the 2025 20th Anniversary Celebration Concert that will honor and celebrate choreographers that have had a significant impact on the legacy of TU Dance.